joannesong/AC-Android/lessons/intro-to-databases/README.md

-# Intro to Databases + SQLite
+# Intro to Databases, SQLite, and SQLiteOpenHelper

 ## Objectives

-- Become familiar with what a relational database is and when to use one.
+- Fellows will become familiar with what a relational database is and when to use one
-- Learn to compose and execute some common clause SQL statements (CREATE, INSERT, SELECT, UPDATE, DELETE).
+- Fellows will learn to compose and execute some common clause SQL statements (CREATE, INSERT, SELECT, UPDATE, DELETE)
-- Gain exposure to SQLite on Android via the Cupboard library.
+- Fellows will gain exposure to SQLite on Android via the SQLiteOpenHelper Class

 ## Resources